LeahMitchell/dataviz-project/README.md

 ## Schedule

 10/18: (Break) Lightly work on building up current prototypes

-10/25: Get all 4 visualizations working (not fully incorperated)
+* Donut chart needs to be fixed

+10/25: Get each visualization to have visual encodings:
+ * Donut chart approrpiately sized and colored
+ * Bar chart broken down into sub categories
+ * Radar chart colored, possibly adding info box

 11/1: Add at least one interation per visualization
+* Menu and hovering for donut chart
+* Menu and hovering for bar chart
+* Menu for Radar chart

 11/8: Add other visuals if time, otherwise continue to develop images
+* Fix any bugs
+* Determine current schedule and add another visualization if ahead

 11/15: Continue iterating on work, last week to add new visual
+* Make sure all interations are working
+* Add other interations for radar, such as two charts at once

 11/22: (Thanksgiving week) User feedback on 'final draft' (from family/friends)
+* Collect feedback from users to determine if graphs make sense
+* Get user experience specifically about interations

-11/29: Github page/website up and running, Same general formating across visualizations
+11/29: Github page/website up and running, same general formating across visualizations
+* Build up website for final narative of visualizations
+* Determine final color scheme, fonts, etc for all visuals

 12/6: Last minute toches/last iterations
+* Fix any last minute bugs
+* User feedback round 2

 12/10 Final Deliverable